zhinit/zhinit/README.md

 - Towson BS Mathematics (3.7)

 **Experience:**
-- 5+ years in actuarial modeling and risk at KKR, Transamerica, and Equitable.
+- 5+ years in actuarial modeling and risk at KKR, and Transamerica.
 - Currently a Teaching Assistant and Course Development Assistant at UPenn.

 **Building:**